Want to start your own social media marketing agency?

 - Your accountant can handle your business’ finances and billing process.

-- Your marketer can then focus on SEO, content marketing and email marketing for lead generation to grow your business.
+- Your marketer can then focus on SEO, content marketing trends and email marketing for lead generation to grow your business.

 As all your other activities are taken care of, you can focus solely on your client’s social media management.
 Once you start making more money, you can hire someone to help you with the assignments and gradually expand until all your operations are handled by employees!